-(A) The counselors professional standards committee of the counselor, social worker, and marriage and family therapist board shall issue a license as a professional counselor to each applicant who submits a properly completed application, pays the fee established under section 4757.31 of the Revised Code, and meets the requirements established under division (B) of this section.
+(A) The counselors professional standards committee of the counselor, social worker, and marriage and family therapist board shall issue a license as a licensed professional counselor to each applicant who submits a properly completed application, pays the fee established under section 4757.31 of the Revised Code, and meets the requirements established under division (B) of this section.

-(1) The individual must be of good moral character.
+(a) The individual must be of good moral character.

-(2) The individual must hold from an accredited educational institution a graduate degree in counseling.
+(b) The individual must hold from an accredited educational institution a graduate degree in counseling.